 The most important insight into reading comprehension may be explained by the following metaphor.
 The text must be broken before the light of meaning can clearly shine through cracks.
 The breaking of the text begins before the book is opened.
 The task must be presented, predictions must be made in order to give a purpose of confirming or rejecting them, and questions should be generated by the students and for the students.
 An effective strategy is the Directed Reading-Thinking Activity (DR-TA).
 The modeling of the strategy can be done with a Directed Listening-Thinking Activity (DL-TA).
 The need for constant metacognition inspired by tasks presented by the teacher is a powerful tool to internalize reading comprehension in a young learner (Laureate Education, 2001).

 The next important insight came in the form of a teacher responsibility.
 Modeling good reading behaviors is an extremely important task for the teacher.
-Constantly thinking aloud, and utilizing the strategies that need to be evident in young readers, will greatly increase their ability to comprehend text and mimic teacher modeling (Tompkins, 2006).
-In light of the new insights, teaching will always include some form an introduction that includes pre-reading strategies, a task for students during their reading, and a time for reflection and synthesis after the reading is complete.
+Constantly thinking aloud, and utilizing the strategies that need to be evident in young readers will greatly increase their ability to comprehend text and mimic proficient reading (Tompkins, 2006).
+In light of the new insights, teaching can include some form an introduction that includes pre-reading strategies, a task for students during their reading, and a time for reflection and synthesis after the reading is complete.

-In anticipation of a potential problematic and recurring situation often helps teachers prepare for the disaster, and use the anticipated issue to generate a plan of actions.
-Integrating comprehension strategies into all literate processes within in the classroom may be an untamable ambition.
-However, most tasks should already include the necessary steps to promote comprehension when reading, yet not all of them.
+Anticipation of a potential problematic and recurring situations often helps teachers prepare for the disaster, and use the anticipated issue to generate a plan of action.
+Integrating comprehension strategies into all literate processes in the classroom may be an untamable ambition.
+However, most tasks should already include the necessary steps to promote comprehension when reading.
 Carefully sneaking in DR-TA’s, SQ3R, KWL’s, and other researched strategies may be time consuming and possibly erroneous in some activities.
 The goal is constant monitoring of comprehension; therefore, every opportunity should include a comprehension friendly model (Laureate Education, 2001).

 Laureate Education, Inc. (Executive Producer).
 (2001).
 Strategies for literacy instruction, part 2 [Educational video].
 Los Angeles: Author.